Norovirus vaccine development accelerates after success against rotavirus

 According to the study, 24% of air samples from 10 of 26 patients tested positive for norovirus RNA, all of them collected during outbreaks, or before a succeeding outbreak.
 The researchers reported a strong association between airborne norovirus RNA and a shorter time period since the last vomiting episode (OR = 8.1; P = 0.04 within 3 hours since last episode), with the concentration of airborne norovirus ranging from 5 to 215 copies/m3, according to the study.

-In a study published in 2018, Christopher Troeger, MPH, of the Institute for Health Metrics and Evaluation in Seattle, and colleagues estimated that, globally, rotavirus vaccination averted approximately 28,000 deaths in children aged younger than 5 years in 2016.
+In a study published in 2018, Christopher Troeger, MPH, of the Institute for Health Metrics and Evaluation in Seattle, and colleagues estimated that, globally, rotavirus vaccination averted approximately 28,000 deaths in children younger than five years in 2016.
 They estimated that approximately 83,200 additional children could have been saved if full vaccine coverage had been achieved that year.

 Norovirus’ emergence as the next leading cause of pediatric diarrhea has led to an acceleration in vaccine development, experts indicated.